orefalo/g2/README.md

 $
 ```

 But unlike commits, wip commits **CANNOT** be **merged, pushed or synched**.
 You **cannot commit** on top of them either.
 In orther words, a wip commit in meant to stay at the tip of the branch until you are ready to `unwip` and resume your development.

 ## Upstream

 For convinience, several commands have been enhanced to accept the "upstream" keywork.
+As discussed earlier, the upstream is the on the server that syncs with your local branch.
+To see tracking setting, just enter `g track`

 * g rs upstream - resets the current branch to the state of the upstream (read the state of the branch on the server)
 * g merge upstream - merge local branch from the contents from the upstream